Collaborating with the NHS to Achieve the National Standards for Healthcare Food and Drink 2022

 Organisations must invest in a high calibre workforce, recognising the complex knowledge and skills required by chefs

 Investing in food service teams is important.
 We began the award-winning Chef’s Academy events in 2020 after recognising a gap in training and resources for NHS chefs.
 Free events are held across the country at culinary colleges and in NHS Trusts.
-This gives the opportunity for catering staff to network with not only other NHS Chefs but culinary experts like Nick Vadis.
-Knowledge sharing that can build innovations.
+This gives the opportunity for catering staff to network with not only other NHS Chefs but knowledge sharing with innovative culinary experts like Nick Vadis.
 The aim of the Chefs Academy is to highlight, teach and showcase professional skills while driving standards and improvement in food.
 We are so pleased to have held 18 events with over 140 attendees to date and received widespread support and recognition from the industry as well as having an overall satisfaction rating of 9.7 out of 10.
 Our academies contribute to the modern apprenticeship standards end-point assessments (apprenticeships.gov.uk) and can be used in evidence to reinforce the knowledge and practical experience gained through the course of the apprenticeship.
 Along with the Chefs Academy, we also run pop-up events within trusts.
 This gives trusts the opportunity to consult with our team and identify how our culinary concepts can be suited to a trusts audience and demographics.
-Alongside this, the NHS Supply Chain: Food Culinary and Dietetics Team will cook, serve, analyse and evaluate through sales and feedback to determine the effectiveness of our culinary concepts and drive further innovation.
+Alongside this, the NHS Supply Chain: Food Culinary and Dietetics Team will cook, serve, analyse and evaluate through sales and feedback to determine the effectiveness of our culinary concepts.

 We continue to hold these hands-on training events and encourage NHS catering teams to See our Useful Links section and register interest in future events or ask for more information from your NHS Supply Chain: Food Account Manager.